 Computer and information systems managers direct an organization's computer-related activities.
 For example, they may serve as director of cybersecurity, overseeing the work of a team of information assurance analysts.
-When hiring for these leadership positions, many organizations prefer candidates with an advanced degree.
+When hiring for these leadership positions, many organizations prefer candidates with a graduate degree.

 - Intelligence Officer

-Intelligence officers collect and analyze data such as email and phone communications, satellite imagery, and financial records.
-They process information to detect threats to national security or identify perpetrators of terrorist acts.
+Intelligence officers collect and analyze data, including email and phone communications, satellite imagery, and financial records.
+They process information to detect threats to national security and identify perpetrators of terrorist acts.
 Increasingly, intelligence officers have at least some graduate-level education in a field like homeland security.

 - Police Chief

 Police chiefs hold broad administrative responsibility for police departments.
 They may hire and train new officers, develop budgets, create patrol schedules, and oversee disciplinary cases.
 Many also collaborate closely with community leaders and other senior public safety officials.
 Though not a requirement, a master's degree may give you a competitive edge when applying for these jobs.

 - Fire Chief